mylittletony/mylittletony.github.io/_posts/2015-08-10-the-doctor.markdown

 <img src="/images/community/tutorials/local-portal/doctor-download.png">
 </div>

-<li>This will save all the information into a small text file, so it can be passed on to the Support Team for diagnosis.</li>
+<li>This will save all the information into a small text file.
+You can send this to us via the support widget in your Cucumber Wi-Fi dashboard.</li>